 The size and weight of commercial trucks make it likely that catastrophic injuries will arise out of a collision between a truck and a smaller vehicle.
 Catastrophic injuries are traumatic events that may change an accident victim's life forever, such as burns, paralysis, and brain trauma.
 One crucial part of truck accident cases and recovering damages is finding the potentially liable defendants.
-An experienced truck accident lawyer at Sharifi Firm can guide people in the Los Angeles area through the legal process and explore all possible theories of liability, including negligent entrustment.Holding a Trucking Company Liable for Negligent Entrustment
+An experienced Los Angeles truck accident lawyer at Sharifi Firm can guide people in Southern California through the legal process and explore all possible theories of liability, including negligent entrustment.Holding a Trucking Company Liable for Negligent Entrustment

 A driver may not be the only defendant responsible for a truck accident.
 It is important to examine the evidence closely to determine whether the driver's employer or a product manufacturer shares responsibility for the crash.
 A trucking company can potentially be held liable under several different theories, including respondeat superior, negligent entrustment, negligent hiring, and negligent retention.